-- Establish the number of private examination rooms available for screening. - Determine the number of clinicians available to provide patient exams and screenings. - Estimate the amount of time needed for patients to change into a hospital gown. - Allow ample time for a pelvic and Clinical Breast Exam, Pap test, patient, and clinician questions (15 to 20 minutes).
+Establish the number of private examination rooms available for screening.

-- Estimate the time for patients to dress after exams. - Determine the amount of time necessary to transition from exam room to mammography. - Determine the amount of time for patients to undress. - Determine time needed to perform Screening Mammograms (20 minutes). - Use the above information to estimate the number of women who can be served. - Determine whether your cytology will be done on-site or at another location.
-Please see Appendix 7A for how to set up a pap test processing lab on-site. - Determine your method of offering mammography screenings (i.e., within your institution, on a mobile coach or an off-site institution) - Estimate the amount of time needed to process, read, interpret, and deliver results. - Set the program hours of operation to achieve goals. - Think about your typical clinic no show rate and consider registering additional patients to mitigate this (or create a patient wait-list)
+- Determine the number of clinicians available to provide patient exams and screenings. - Estimate the amount of time needed for patients to change into a hospital gown. - Allow ample time for a pelvic and Clinical Breast Exam, Pap test, patient, and clinician questions (15 to 20 minutes). - Estimate the time for patients to dress after exams. - Determine the amount of time necessary to transition from exam room to mammography. - Determine the amount of time for patients to undress. - Determine time needed to perform Screening Mammograms (20 minutes). - Use the above information to estimate the number of women who can be served. - Determine whether your cytology will be done on-site or at another location. - Determine your method of offering mammography screenings (i.e., within your institution, on a mobile coach or at an off-site location) - Estimate the amount of time needed to process, read, interpret, and deliver results. - Set the program hours of operation to achieve goals. - Think about your typical clinic no show rate and consider registering additional patients to mitigate this (or create a patient wait-list)

-Step 5: Adhere to ACS, ACOG, ACR or US Preventative Services Task Force Guidelines to Determine Patient Eligiblity
+Step 5: Adhere to ACS, ACOG, ACR or US Preventative Services Task Force Guidelines to Determine Patient Eligibility